-$A$ small bucket of mass $M\, kg$ is attached to $a$ long inextensible cord of length $L\, m$ .
-The bucket is released from rest when the cord is in a horizontal position.
-At its lowest position, the bucket scoops up $m\, kg$ of water and swings up to a height $h$.
-The height $h$ in meters is
+$A$ small bucket of mass $M \, kg$ is attached to a non-extensible string of length $L \, m$.
+The bucket is released from rest when the string is in a horizontal position.
+At its lowest point,the bucket scoops up $m \, kg$ of water and rises to a height $h$.
+The height $h$ (in meters) is:

 • A